 Very often you will see one of many different action indicators in the left part of the editor.
 You can press Alt+Enter to see what ReSharper has to suggest at the current caret position:

 - If you see a red bulb or a yellow bulb icon it is even recommended to press Alt+Enter because these action indicators tell you that ReSharper has detected an error or other code issue and it knows how to fix it.

 - If you see a hammer icon, you can ignore it unless you want to modify code at the caret.
 If you want to make changes, pressing Alt+Enter may be helpful.
 ReSharper provides hundreds of context actions that can, for example, quickly change symbol visibility, add code that iterates over a collection, and more.

 - You can also press Alt+Enter if there are no action indicators in view.
-In this case, you will be able to quickly find and execute any ReSharper action in scope:
+In this case, you can start typing to quickly find and execute any ReSharper action in scope.

 ReSharper's set of refactorings by far surpasses that provided by Visual Studio, with regard to number, usability and scope of application.